Terriers

 The breed became popular in England that even the royal family had a Sealyham Terrier, and in 1908, the first English Kennel Club was created.
 They were later recognised by the American Kennel Club (AKC) in 1911, after which the American Sealyham Terrier Club was built in 1913.

-The Sealyham Terrier is an affectionate breed that is more laid back than other terrier breeds, which is great for anyone who would love to settle down with their pup at the end of the day.
+The Sealyham Terrier is an affectionate breed that is more laid back than other terrier breeds, which are great for anyone who would love to settle down with their pup at the end of the day.

 As hunting dogs, they have an innate desire to chase.
 If you live where smaller animals roam around, you may want to ensure that your Sealyham is fenced in.
 They love chasing rabbits and birds.